alexch/codelikethis/public/lessons/javascript/intro.md

 (recipe from popcornpottery.com)

+# Programmatic Thinking

+Throughout this course one of the most important skills you will learn is how to think like a programmer.

+Computers are weird, and very literal.
+Here are a few things to keep in mind when working with them:

+* Computers are very fast, but not very smart.
+They will only ever do exactly what you tell them to
+* Computers are really bad at being random.
+There's always a pattern, though it's not always obvious
+  * When you run into a bug, try and replicate it.
+If you know the actions that break your code it's easier to guard against them
+* Getting a different error is good.
+It means you're making progress so don't get discouraged!
+* Build things for fun, and to learn

 # Languages

-* every program is written in a LANGUAGE
+* Every program is written in a LANGUAGE
   * like Java or Python or C or Fortran
   * even HTML and CSS and SQL are languages
   * every computer language has a silly name
-* computer languages are very **specific** compared to natural languages
+* Computer languages are very **specific** compared to natural languages
-* different languages are useful in different areas, but there is a lot of overlap
+* Different languages are useful in different areas, but there is a lot of overlap
-* today we will learn the JavaScript programming language
+* Today we will learn the JavaScript programming language

 # Errors Are Awesome